dustinpfister/blog_posts/_posts/linux-find.md

 <!-- more -->

 ## 1 - Find a file by name from the current users home path

+So to find one or more files with a set file name I just need to type find followed by a [Tilde](https://en.wikipedia.org/wiki/Tilde#Computing) symbol which is used to refer to the current users home folder.
+I can then use the name otpion followed by the name of the file that I want to look for in all paths from the home folder as a start point.

+So in mu home folder I have a copy of my canvas examples reposatory, in there I have a few diferent rendetions of a pool.js file, and the linux find command was able to get absolute paths to all of them.

 ```
 $ find ~ -name 'pool.js'